SweetLi3s/SweetLi3s/README.md

       <br/><br/>
     Very shy.
 I probably will not start a conversation unless spoken to first, but i do not mind interaction at all!
       <br/><br/>
-    We reallyyyyy like Shadow Milk and he has been a major interest and comfort for us since before his playable release - mainly his teasers
+    We reallyyyyy like Shadow Milk and he has been a major interest and comfort for us since before his playable release.
+Very special to us sigh
       <br/><br/
     Do not copy skins please 😞😞
       <br/><br/>